Fleak Eval Expression Language (FEEL) Reference

 arr_flatten()

-Flattens an array of arrays by one level.
+Flattens an array of arrays by one level, extracting all elements from nested arrays.

 Syntax: arr_flatten(arrayOfArrays)

-Input: An array containing other arrays Returns: A flattened array with one level of nesting removed
+Input: An array where every element must be an array Returns: A flattened array with one level of nesting removed Throws: Error if any element is not an array

 arr_flatten($.nested)